k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 <web>

+## User Interface Layout

 The Fabric Web Studio has a simple and intuitive layout.
-Like many other code editors (also called IDE - Integrated Development Environment), it adopts a common user interface and layout, maximizing the space provided for the editor while leaving enough room to browse and access the full context of your project.
+Like many other code editors (also called IDE - Integrated Development Environment), it adopts a common user interface and layout of an explorer on the left, showing all of the files and folders you have access to while designing your Fabric project, and an editor on the right, showing the content of the files you have opened.

-## Basic Layout

- The Fabric Web Studio adopts Visual Studio Code concepts.
-The UI is divided into several main areas:
+More specifically, the Fabric Web Studio follows Visual Studio Code layout concepts, where the user interface is divided into several main areas:

 * **Editor** (A) - The main area in which you edit all your project files and entities.
 You may open as many editors as you like side by side vertically and horizontally.
 * **Activity Bar** (B) -  Located on the far left-hand side and allows you to switch between views and gives you additional context-specific indicators, like the number of outgoing changes when Git is enabled.
-* **Side Bar** (C) - Contains different views, like the Explorer, assisting you while working on your Fabric project.
+* **Side Bar** (C) - Contains different views, like the File Explorer, assisting you while working on your Fabric project.
+Click for more information about the [Project Tree](08_fabric_project_tree.md).
-* **Status Bar** (D) - Information about the open project and the files you are editing.
+* **Status Bar** (D) - Information about the opened project and the files you are editing.
 * **Panel** (E) - Displays different panel modules below the editor area.
-Examples for such panel modules are the Fabric Terminal, Problems (comprised of compilation errors and warnings) and Debug Information.
+Examples for such panel modules are the Fabric Terminal, Fabric Logs Viewer, Problems (comprised of compilation errors and warnings) and Debug Information.
 These can be dragged to the right side of the screen, allowing for more vertical space.
 * **Minimap** & **Outline** (F) - Code outline, provides you with a high-level overview of your source code, which is useful for a quick navigation and a code comprehension.
 A file's minimap is shown on the right side of the editor.
 You can click or drag the shaded area in order to quickly jump to different sections of your file.
 The minimap is shown only for some of the editors (mainly code editors) and when using those editors you can also click on the **Outline** icon at top right, which, when expanded, shows the symbol tree of the currently active editor.
 * **Fabric Apps Panel** (G) - Since the Web Studio works as part of the Fabric Web Platform, you can navigate to its other apps via this panel.
 * **Top Menu** (H) - From the top menu you can either carry out IDE operations or activate certain Fabric commands.